express-in-code-game/excode-design/README.md

     - build a game and play events(tournaments)
     - thinking over micro/mechanics: players use programming language to complete scenarios' objectives
     - designed for e-sports: users compete in tournaments
-    - never stale: scenarios like extensions, can be installed via a link, each being a game of its own with its own ui
+    - <s>never stale: scenarios like extensions, can be installed via a link, each being a game of its own with its own ui</s>
-    - better scenarios overtime will become the standard for e-sports scene and tournaments
+    - <s>better scenarios overtime will become the standard for e-sports scene and tournaments</s>
+    - should be one game, not many scenarios, a sport, designed for players to perform - one game, one of, like basketball, tennis, starcraft etc.
+    - matches: like in tennis or big starcraft/aoe2 torunaments, or basketball - players should play a match a day, bo5/bo7, give a performance, and game should be designed for players to perform, quality over quantity, a mathc is an event
     - peer to peer, global, decentralized
       - user computers (laptops) run the game
       - users can turn game on/off, yet it's a global app